 We expect applicants to medical school to be independent, responsible, and capable of making decisions.
 They should recognize their own strengths and weaknesses and be able to function in stressful situations.

-As concerned family members, you do not help your favorite applicant by calling the Admissions Office trying to advocate on his or her behalf with regard to the admissions process, the initial site selection, or to find out why he or she was not offered a position in the medical school class.
+not help your favorite applicant by calling the Admissions Office trying to advocate on his or her behalf with regard to the admissions process, the initial site selection, or to find out why he or she was not offered a position in the medical school class.
 Applicants’ files are confidential and we can discuss the process only with the applicant.
 Although we do not keep official records of these inquiries, we wonder about the maturity and readiness of applicants whose parents are making inquiries on their behalf.

 Ways to Be Helpful

 Family members are typically positively biased toward the applicant, but also know the applicant’s weak spots.
 They are likely to be either not critical enough or too critical.
 Feedback sessions with family members can quickly become emotionally charged.

 Family can be helpful in these ways:

 - Help your applicant identify his or her strengths and weaknesses.

 - Brainstorm about ways to address the weaknesses.